synac1/android-prerequisite/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

+1- add new item: a whitespace (it won't be added)
+2- add new Item: "Cook the dinner"( it is added and persisted) 3- delete item: "Cook the dinner"( changes persisted) 4- edit item: "Call grandpa" to "Call grandpa tomorrow" 5- edit item: "Buy Milk" to " " ( changes won't be made because of whitespace) 6- restart the phone: see the changes persisted.

 ## Project Analysis

 As part of your pre-work submission, please reflect on the app and answer the following questions below: